BryanF1nes/blogproject_backend/README.md

 - [ ] Work on Front end for author site
 - [ ] Focus on MVP product before focusing on styling
 - [ ] Work on Front end for non-authors

+## Blog Project Backend

+This Blog project is designed to utilize RESTful API integration and authentication and authorization.

+## Under Construction